 - Do you use personal data to influence user behaviour?

 - Do you ensure that it is transparent when the use of personal data may influence a user’s behaviour?

-- Do you ensure that the design does not create addiction and thus removes the person’s self-determination and empowerment?
+- Do you ensure that the design does not create addiction and thus influences the person’s self-determination and empowerment?

-- Do you operate with open source software, so others can use it and possibly improve on it?
+- Do you operate with open source software, so others can use it and possibly develop it further ?

 - When do you anonymise personal data?

-- Do you minimise the use of metadata and explain how metadata is used?
+- Do you minimise the use of metadata and explain how it is done?

-- Do you use zero knowledge as a design and processing principle?
+- Do you use zero knowledge as a design principle?

 Sales of Data

 - Do you sell data to third parties?